 My friend Jessie recommended a place called Little Prayer – a cool vegetarian restaurant that was a hang out for artists and musicians.
 That’s how she described it anyway.
 It was a good place to work, busy but a good laugh, and the boss could pull a few strings (although it seems the only strings being pulled now are the ones on my arms and legs).

 Jessie meant well, I’m sure.
 Perhaps when she worked there, five or six years back, it was Little Prayer’s heyday.
 But when I turned up for my first shift, it was more like a room full of city boys snorting charlie.

-There’s plenty of cash thrown around in a private dining room out back, and the atmosphere crawls with deals and favours.
+But the real action happens in a private dining room out back, where the atmosphere crawls with wealth and favours.
 And in amongst it all, there’ll be me and an even younger kid – sometimes a girl, sometimes a boy – teetering about in the outrageous costumes we are made to wear.
-I’m not sure where Neil finds the rest of them but they’re usually new in town and everyone refers to them as the Runaways.
+I’m not sure where Neil finds the rest of them but they’re usually new in town and everyone refers to them as ‘the runaways’.

 Prior to Little Prayer I earned money doing whatever I could – from busking to street surveys and I even tried my hand at some art school modelling.
 Maybe that’s where I set a trap for myself.

-And that’s how I’ve felt, for months and months, caged up like an animal.
+And that’s how I’ve felt for months and months, caged like an animal.

 When I turned up for the interview, it all seemed fairly normal.
 Tougher than I expected, I have to admit – I sat on one side of a table, a man and a woman on the other.
 They each took turns asking me questions.
 Some were weird – (What’s your understanding of organic farming?
 Have you ever had a veggie Tagine?), some were way out of the blue – (Would you consider yourself a prude?
 Are you willing to role-play in your job – say, goth one night and schoolmistress the next?).